Predator6769/mian_Documentation/README.md

 # Body-Frame Trajectory CSV Guidelines

 This document specifies the constraints and formatting requirements for CSV files representing a vehicle trajectory in the **body frame**.
-These files are intended for use with the ROS 2 node that converts body-frame trajectories into world-frame `autoware_auto_planning_msgs/Trajectory`.
+These files are intended for use with the ROS 2 node that converts body-frame trajectories into world-frame.

 ## CSV Format